divya-amb/udacity-employee-polls/README.md

 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The login credentials can be obtained from the _DATA.js file within the data folder.
-The app will require login again if the URL is updated manually.\
+The login credentials can be obtained from the _DATA.js file within the src/data folder.
+The app will require login again if the URL is updated manually.

 ### `npm test`

-Launches the test runner in the interactive watch mode.\
+Launches the test runner in the interactive watch mode.